Settlement in the foundation may be understood as the distortion of the foundation i.e. the total vertical displacement at the foundation level.

 b.
 Appropriate design of the foundation must be done.

 c.
-The existing soil condition, soil type and the groundwater must be analyzed properly.
-The best type of the soil for the construction of the foundation is the non-expansive soils i.e. soils with a very little amount of silt and clay.
+The existing soil condition, soil type, and groundwater must be analyzed properly.
+The best type of soil for the construction of the foundation is the non-expansive soils i.e. soils with a very little amount of silt and clay.

 d.
 One of the techniques used for minimizing the settlements is to perform the excavation of an amount of the soil that weighs the same as the building.

 e.
 As far as possible, the construction in the soil with excessive silt must be avoided.

 f.
 Resting of the foundation on hard and rigid strata such as rock layer.